Kwestman1/Personal-Project-to-do-list/README.md

 # Keyword Search - Currently fixing

 # Important Note
 This application is not for practical use, it will NOT remember your complied lists once you quit.
 I am a student learning as I go, this personal project is me applying what I have learned in class to gain more practice.
-I am currently taking a web systems class and hope to, soon, implement a client-side dynamic page version of this project.
+I am currently taking a web systems class and hope to, soon, implement a client-side dynamic page version of this project that will be more practical.

 # 💡 New implementations TBD
 - Change list name